Bad Credit Mortgage Refinance Options in 2026

 Your credit scores are not the only thing that a lender will look at when deciding whether you have bad credit.
 The other thing is whether you have any late mortgage payments over the past 12 months.
 This is a huge negative if you are trying to refinance with bad credit.
 If you had a bankruptcy in the past then some lenders will put you in that bad credit category even if your scores are higher.

-If you would like a chance to qualify for a conventional mortgage with good credit, then the best read this article on how to improve your credit score.
+If you would like a chance to qualify for a conventional mortgage with good credit, then the best read this article on how to improve your credit scores.
 It will also show you how you can improve your credit on your own and also where you can check your credit score.

 Click to see if you qualify for a bad credit mortgage refinance now